zerodevgroup/bootcamp/MAC_SETUP.md

 Go to the Mac App Store and search 'Xcode'

-Xcode is free from Apple, but it's a large application (usually just of 3GB).
+Xcode is free from Apple, but it's a large application (usually at least 3GB).
 Go ahead and download it and follow the prompts to install once the download completes.

 ### Clone this repo
 ```